 Math 111 F01 Fall 2024-25 MTuWF 12:00-12:50 (Jerry Shurman)

 This section of Math 111 meets four days a week.
-It is meant either for students who have already taken an AP/IB style calculus course but, perhaps because of not being satisfied with its explanations, want to see a variant approach to the subject; or for students who found high school algebra fluid and comfortable and who are motivated to engage with calculus in part through analytic arguments--i.e., arguments that use symbols substantively along with geometric ideas.
+It is meant either for students who have already taken an AP/IB style calculus course but, perhaps because of not being satisfied with its explanations, want to see a different approach to the subject; or for students who found high school algebra fluid and comfortable and who are motivated to engage with calculus in part through analytic arguments--i.e., arguments that use symbols substantively along with geometric ideas.

 Toward the end of the semester we will cover some standard topics: optimization and related rates problems, basic methods of antidifferentiation, and possibly the Taylor series of the functions mentioned above.
 Because these topics will come late in the term, students who aren't conversant with AP/IB calculus and take this course concurrently with introductory physics at Reed may need to do some separate reading for the calculus being used in that course.

-A link to the course notes for this section of Math 111 is just below.
 To discuss with the instructor whether this section might be a good choice for you, email Jerry Shurman at jerry@reed.edu .

 Course notes | Back to my home page